 If your car dips or swerves under braking you need to have your shock absorbers checked.
 These symptoms decrease overall car control which can be very dangerous in wet weather conditions.

-A tell tale sign of worn shock absorbers is vibrations through the steering wheel. when working properly they should keep your tyres in contact with the road with no vibrations.
+A tell-tale sign of worn shock absorbers is vibrations through the steering wheel.
+When working properly they should keep your tyres in contact with the road with no vibrations.
 At high speeds the vibrations can become more intense making it hard to keep full control of the vehicle.

 Having a shock absorber replacement performed will help to stop your car from veering across the road in side winds and from mild cross winds.

-When driving over bumps, railway tracks and uneven surfaces does your vehicle rattle and rock back and forth?
-This is a sign of worn shock absorbers.
+When driving over bumps, railway tracks and uneven surfaces, does your vehicle rattle and rock back and forth?
+This is often a sign of worn shock absorbers.
 Although this starts out as a minor issue with an unpleasant ride at times, it will eventually get worse and lead to much larger problems.

 Uneven tyre wear